LenaWil/openteacher/modules/org/openteacher/data/developerDocs/docs/dev_tools.rst

 Packages the source of this installation into a tarball, and includes a setup.py file.
 Next to that, man pages, a .desktop and a menu file are included.
 Handy as a base for packaging for linux distributions.
-(In fact, most of the other package-* commands for linux distros use this behind the screen.)
+(In fact, most of the other package-* commands for linux distributions use this behind the screen.)

 python openteacher.py -p package-windows-msi
 ---------------------------------------------
-Generates a Windows executable and an Microsoft Installer (.msi) file that can be used to install it.
+Generates a Windows executable and a Microsoft Installer (.msi) file that can be used to install it.
 Windows only.

 python openteacher.py -p package-windows-portable